• Home

 Curriculum: None

-The first semester will introduce students to the art of Improvisation.
-Although this form of theatre is known for being performed as a form of comedic entertainment, the process of learning improvisational techniques helps foster life skills such as: Creativity, Acceptance, Confidence, Patience, Encouragement, Collaboration and Teamwork.
+This course will provide an outlet for students to explore their creativity and expand their confidence as they learn acting fundamentals through games, activities, and performances.
+The start of the year will introduce students to the art of improvisation.
+Although this form of theater is known for being performed as a form of comedic entertainment, the process of learning improvisational techniques helps foster life skills such as: creativity, confidence, patience, encouragement, collaboration and teamwork!

 Cost: $145